 The first Getty grant awarded in 2010 focused on a thorough condition assessment and emergency stabilization of the altarpiece, which involved the training of postgraduate and mid-career conservators under the supervision of leading panel paintings experts.
 Additional funds allowed an international advisory committee led by art historians and conservation scientists specialized in early Dutch and Flemish paintings to oversee the condition assessment.
 The investigation resulted in a complete plan for full conservation treatment of the altarpiece, which was led by Belgium's Royal Institute for Cultural Heritage (KIK/IRPA) and completed in 2017.

-During the technical study, experts produced documentation of unprecedented detail and quality that resulted in the innovative web application Closer to Van Eyck: Rediscovering the Ghent Altarpiece
+During the technical study, experts produced documentation of unprecedented detail and quality that resulted in the innovative web application Closer to Van Eyck: The Ghent Altarpiece Restored

 , which was supported largely by the Getty Foundation and hosted by KIK/IRPA.
 The site allowed users to zoom into individual sections of the altarpiece and take a virtual peek under the paint surface by means of infrared reflectography (IRR) and x-radiography, examining the altarpiece in ways never before possible.